c1moore/tsed-template/README.md

 ```

 <!-- Make sure to update the link to point to the actual codecov report. -->
-To see a coverage report, check at the [Codecov report](codecov.io).
+To see a coverage report, look at the [Codecov report](codecov.io).

 ## Build & Deployment
 <!-- How is this project built and deployed.
 If using tools, add links to this specific project. -->